amerazo/employee_checker/README.md

 ## Strategy
 ### MVP
--Create a landing page that includes the ability to enter and search an email address that will display if an email account has been breached or not.
+- Create a landing page that includes the ability to enter and search an email address that will display if an email account has been breached or not.
--Create a form on the landing page that allows users to enter their name and email address for continous monitoring.
+- Create a form on the landing page that allows users to enter their name and email address for continuous monitoring.

 ### Stretch
--Store the results of the API in mongodb
--Have a filter for stored searched email addresses to filter for those that have been breached vs those that have not -Create the opportunity to mass import email addresses
+- Create the ability to store employee phishing stories.

 ### Third Party API
-- Use the HaveIBeenPwned API here: https://haveibeenpwned.com/API/v3#Authorisation
+- Use the HaveIBeenPwned API here: [HaveIBeenPwned API](https://haveibeenpwned.com/API/v3#Authorisation)
-- Authorisation is required for the API which enables searching HIBP by email address or domain, namely retrieving all breaches for an account, retrieving all pastes for an account and retrieving all breached email addresses for a domain.
+- Authorisation is required for the API which enables searching HIBP by email address or domain, namely retrieving all breaches for an account, retrieving all pastes for an account, and retrieving all breached email addresses for a domain.
 I will need to request authorisation for the API.
+- Use the DinoPass API here: [DinoPass API](https://www.dinopass.com/)

 ## ERD
 ![Image](https://i.imgur.com/JfBQaTI.jpeg)